 Students enrolled in Albany State University's undergraduate nursing programs are required to successfully complete a battery of comprehensive, nationally standardized examinations for nursing courses for which such an exam is available.
-Students must pass all standardized examinations at the benchmark noted in course syllabi.
-Grades received on these standardized examinations are not appealable.
+Students must pass all standardized examinations at the benchmark noted in course syllabi, and grades received on these examinations are not appealable.
+Whenever utilized, standardized examinations are considered a component of a course's final exam requirements.